 Special Work Permits

-Canada also offers special work permits through international agreements and economic partnerships.
-These permits support cultural exchange, skilled labour mobility, and international cooperation.
+Canada also offers work permits through international agreements, economic partnerships, youth mobility programs, and other specialized pathways.
+These programs support labour mobility, cultural exchange, skilled employment, and international cooperation.Here is a brief overview of each.

 Seasonal Agricultural Worker Program